jervisfm/GoogleBBR-Replicating-Fig8/PITCHME.md

   performs better than CUBIC for non-negligible loss rates.
 - We find that this behavior holds true across varied bandwidths and RTTs
 - Reproduce our results using [our GitHub repository](https://github.com/jervisfm/rebbr#step-by-step-instructions).
-  Takes about 8.5 hours to run all experiments.
+  - It takes about 8.5 hours to run all experiments.